jdiazc9/website/content/post/20240521_what_this_blog_is_going_to_be/index.md

 ---
-title: What this blog is (and isn't) going to be
+title: What this blog is (and isn't) going to be // Lo que va a ser (y no va a ser) este blog
 subtitle:
-summary: TLDR.
-I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
+summary: TL\;DR\: I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
 authors:
 - admin
 tags: []